cormullion/Karnak.jl/docs/src/basics.md

 ## Very simple graphs

-Creating graphs by typing the connections manually is tedious, so you might prefer to use the `Graph/SimpleGraph` and `DiGraph/SimpleDiGraph` constructors:
+Creating graphs by typing the connections manually is tedious, so we usually use the `Graph/SimpleGraph` and `DiGraph/SimpleDiGraph` constructors:

 ```@example graphsection
 g = Graph(10, 5) # 10 vertices, 5 edges